TITLE 19 NATURAL RESOURCES AND WILDLIFE

 (9) “GRO” means gasoline range organics.

-(10) “Ground water” means interstitial water that occurs in saturated earth material and is capable of entering a well in sufficient amounts to be used as a water supply.
+(10) “Ground water” means interstitial water that occurs in saturated earth material and can enter a well in sufficient amounts to be used as a water supply.

 (11) “Ground water sensitive area” means an area the division specifically designates after evaluation of technical evidence where ground water exists that would likely exceed WQCC standards if contaminants were introduced into the environment.